McLargo/go-framework/README.md

 ### Native installation

-If you prefer to run the application natively, you can do it by running the following commands:
+If you prefer to run the application natively, you can do it by running the following command:

-TODO: add instructions to run the application natively + requirements
+`task server`

+While you are developing, you can use the following command to live reload the
+application:

+`task dev-server`

 ## Architecture Decision Record